Tag Archive for: Montana

 Bozeman Wedding Photographer Springhill Pavilion Bridger Mountains couple portrait

-I’m still buzzing with excitement after photographing the Springhill Pavilion Wedding Day of Allison and Matt outside Bozeman, Montana a few weeks back.
+I’m still buzzing with excitement after photographing the Springhill Pavilion Wedding of Allison and Matt outside Bozeman, Montana.

-I’ve gotten to know these two Montana transplants over the past year and have been looking forward to documenting their wedding day for some time now.
+I’ve gotten to know these two Montana transplants over the past year.
+I have been looking forward to documenting their wedding day for some time now.

 And it’s all because they happened to meet by chance.

-At the time, both were getting their Ecology graduate degrees from UC Davis in Davis, California but didn’t know each other.
+At the time, Allison and Matt were studying Ecology in their graduate programs at UC Davis in Davis, California.
+They didn’t know each other but fate would soon change that.

-One night after class, Allison was planning to catch up with a friend, but there was a location mix up and she ended up in the wrong bar.
-As fate would have it, it was in that wrong bar where she met Matt and they instantly hit it off.
+One night after class, Allison was planning to catch up with a friend, but there was a location mix up.
+She ended up in the wrong bar.
+As fate would have it, it was in that wrong bar where she met Matt.
+They instantly hit it off.

-Davis, California was a place where I used to live back when I was a newspaper photojournalist and a place that is close to my heart.
-Having them into my studio to learn more about their wedding day plans, we bonded immediately over Davis stories and the realization that we knew many of the same people.
+Davis, California was a place where I used to call home back when I was a newspaper photojournalist.
+It’s a place that is close to my heart.
+When Allison and Matt came into my studio to discuss their wedding day plans, we bonded immediately over Davis stories and the realization that we knew many of the same people.

 Sometimes you encounter certain people in your life that you know will instantly become friends.
 These two are wonderful, hilarious goofballs.

-Their Montana wedding day was everything you would hope one could be – lovely Spring-like weather, the perfect setting, and a gathering of friends and family that were ready to get down on the dance floor.
+Their Springhill Pavilion wedding day was everything you would hope one could be.
+We had lovely Spring-like weather, the perfect rustic setting, and a gathering of friends and family that were ready to get down on the dance floor.
 Their wedding day was an absolute blast to photograph.
-Here are some of my favorite photographs I made throughout their wedding day.
+Here are some of my favorite photographs I made on their wedding day.
 Congrats to the newlyweds! -Mike

 Livingston Wedding Photographer Paradise Valley wedding couple